inmanta/inmanta-core/docs/developers/modules.rst

 * Dependency managers

 Only the compiler and agents load code included in modules (See :doc:`/architecture`).
-A module can include a requirements.txt file with all external depencies.
+A module can include a requirements.txt file with all external dependencies.
 Both the compiler and the agent will install this dependencies with ``pip install`` in an virtual environment dedicated to the compiler or agent.
 By default this is in `.env` of the project for the compiler and in `/var/lib/inmanta/agent/env` for the agent.